Sahar Dolatshahi: Career

-In 2012, Dolatshahi starred alongside Taraneh Alidoosti, Saber Abar, and Hamidreza Azarang in *Shallow Yellow Sky*, which won the Crystal Simorgh for Best Editing at the 31st Fajr Film Festival and was critically acclaimed.
-In 2013, she had a small role in Masoud Kimiai’s *Metropol*.
-Her first leading role was in *Mastaneh*, directed by Hossein Farahbakhsh, alongside Milad Keymaram, Baran Kosari, Atila Pesyani, and Farhad Aslani, released on November 19, 2014.
+In 2012, Dolatshahi starred alongside Taraneh Alidoosti, Saber Abar, and Hamidreza Azarang in the critically acclaimed Shallow Yellow Sky, which won the Crystal Simorgh for Best Editing at the 31st Fajr Film Festival.
+The following year, she made a brief appearance in Masoud Kimiai's Metropol.
+Her first leading role came in Hossein Farahbakhsh's Mastaneh, starring alongside Milad Keymaram, Baran Kosari, Atila Pesyani, and Farhad Aslani, which was released on November 19, 2014.

-In 2014, two films featuring Dolatshahi, *Ice Age* by Mostafa Kiayi and *Fissure* by Kiarash Asadizadeh, were released.
-Her performance in *Ice Age* earned her the Crystal Simorgh for Best Supporting Actress.
-The film, released on July 3, 2014, featured actors such as Bahram Radan, Mahtab Keramati, Farhad Aslani, Zhaleh Sameti, Mohsen Kiayi, and Anna Nemati and received seven nominations at the Fajr Film Festival.
-Upon receiving her award, Dolatshahi said:"I hope this festival becomes a true celebration for the cinema family, where we reunite, enjoy watching films, and harbor fewer grievances toward one another."In 2016, five films featuring Dolatshahi were released. *Barcode*, directed by Mostafa Kiayi and released on June 8, 2016, was among the year’s most-watched films, starring Bahram Radan, Mohsen Kiayi, Bahareh Kianafshar, Reza Kianian, and Pejman Bazeghi.
-Other releases included Profiles by Iraj Karimi, Inversion by Behnam Behzadi, Death of a Fish by Rouhollah Hejazi, and Earth Runner by Kamal Tabrizi.
-For Inversion, Dolatshahi was nominated for Best Actress at the 36th Fajr Film Festival.
-The film’s first public screening, attended by its cast and crew, took place on January 28, 2016, at Mellat Cineplex.
-Inversion won Best Film at Italy’s Med Film Festival and was showcased in Cannes’ Un Certain Regard, as well as festivals in Vancouver, Hamburg, Cambridge, Kerala, Canada’s Iranian Film Festival, Paris Iranian Film Week, and Dubai, earning widespread acclaim.
+Also in 2014, Dolatshahi appeared in Kiarash Asadizadeh's Fissure and Mostafa Kiayi's Ice Age.
+Released on July 3, 2014, Ice Age featured an ensemble cast including Bahram Radan, Mahtab Keramati, Farhad Aslani, Zhaleh Sameti, Mohsen Kiayi, and Anna Nemati, and earned seven nominations at the Fajr Film Festival.
+Dolatshahi's performance in the film won her the Crystal Simorgh for Best Supporting Actress.
+Upon receiving the award, she said:"I hope this festival becomes a true celebration for the cinema family, where we reunite, enjoy watching films, and harbor fewer grievances toward one another."In 2016, Dolatshahi had five films in release.
+Mostafa Kiayi's Barcode, which premiered on June 8, 2016, became one of the year's top-grossing films, starring Bahram Radan, Mohsen Kiayi, Bahareh Kianafshar, Reza Kianian, and Pejman Bazeghi.
+Her other releases that year included Iraj Karimi's Profiles, Rouhollah Hejazi's Death of a Fish, Kamal Tabrizi's Earth Runner, and Behnam Behzadi's Inversion.
+Her portrayal of the lead role in Inversion earned her a Best Actress nomination at the 36th Fajr Film Festival.Following its initial public screening at Mellat Cineplex on January 28, 2016, Inversion gained international acclaim, winning Best Film at Italy's MedFilm Festival and screening in the Un Certain Regard section at the Cannes Film Festival, as well as at festivals in Vancouver, Hamburg, Cambridge, Kerala, and Dubai.